csteach422/csteach422.github.io/coursework.md

 ##### 2. DEV week assessment (30%)

-* begin development of a mobile application using Apache Cordova
+* begin development of a mobile application
   * **NOT** a responsive website viewed on a mobile device
+  * must apply technologies taught up to and including DEV week, e.g.
+    * Apache Cordova, React Native, &c.
+    * combine technologies taught to fit your mobile app...
-* can be platform agnostic (cross-platform) or specific targeted OS
+* can be platform agnostic (cross-platform) or specific targeted OS, e.g.
-    * eg: Android, iOS, Windows Phone using Cordova APIs
-      * **HINT**: Android will probably be the easiest for most groups...
+    * cross-platform app that builds for Android and iOS
+    * targeted build for Android or iOS
     * consider choice, and explain why?
 * outline concept, research conducted to date
 * consider applicable design patterns